XxBrocoderxX/TerraformInfra/README.md

 dst_address = "192.168.$.0/24"
 InternalRouterExt_ip = "172.18.$.1"
 ```

+## When migrating to another server or changing VPNs

 ### Editing main.tf

 There are a couple of hardcoded variables that you need to change: